State Bank of Pakistan (SBP) is scheduled to hold its Monetary Policy Committee (MPC) meeting on Mar 10, 2025.

-In a poll conducted by Topline Securities, market participants are of the varying view, wherein, 38% are of the view that rates will remain unchanged.
-While, 62% are expecting a rate cut of at-least 50bps.
+In a poll conducted by Topline Securities, market participants have varying views, wherein 38% of them view rates as unchanged.
+While 62% are expecting a rate cut of at least 50bps.

 Out of this 62%, 37% expect a rate cut of 100bps, 20% expect a rate cut of 50bps, and 5% expect a rate cut of 150bps.

-In our view, central bank has the further room of around 100bps cut as we expect FY26 inflation to average between 8-9%, translating into real rate of 300-400bps with current policy rate of 12%.
-Historically we have maintained real rate of 200-300bps.
+In our view, the central bank has the further room of around 100bps cut as we expect FY26 inflation to average between 8-9%, translating into the real rate of 300-400bps with current policy rate of 12%.
+Historically we have maintained a real rate of 200-300bps.

-However, we believe, Central Bank’s MPS committee will observe status quo in upcoming meeting owning to following reason;
+However, we believe the Central Bank’s MPS committee will observe status quo in the upcoming meeting owing to the following reason;

-IMF review is scheduled for first week of March wherein new revenue targets and new budgetary taxation measures will get more attention, in our view.
+IMF review is scheduled for the first week of March, wherein new revenue targets and new budgetary taxation measures will get more attention, in our view.
 This may affect inflation outlook for FY26.

-Higher import numbers of last 2 months (Dec and Jan Average US$5.2bn) along with PKR depreciation of 1.6% since Nov 2024 in Kerb market may pause the further interest rate easing on prudent basis to further analyse the impact of previous easing.
+Higher import numbers of the last 2 months (Dec and Jan, Average US$5.2bn) along with PKR depreciation of 1.6% since Nov 2024 in Kerb market may pause the further interest rate easing onthe prudent basis to further analyse the impact of previous easing.

 We maintain our interest rate target of 11% for Dec 2025.

-6M KIBOR and 6 Months T-Bills are up 21-24 bps from last MPC meeting:* The secondary market indicators also shows interest rate cut cycle is likely to bottom out soon as 6 months KIBOR and Tbill have increased by 21-24bps since last MPC meeting with rate/yield of 11.85%/11.73%.
+6M KIBOR and 6 Months T-Bills are up 21-24 bps from last MPC meeting:* The secondary market indicators also show interest rate cut cycle is likely to bottom out soon as 6 months KIBOR and T-Bills have increased by 21-24bps since last MPC meeting with rate/yield of 11.85%/11.73%.

 95% believe central bank has further room of 0-200bps in interest rate cut by Jun 2025*